-The Design Guidelines (Guidelines) are intended to encourage high quality design and development, while allowing for creativity and flexibility within the Downtown Sunnyvale Specific Plan area.
+The Design Guidelines (Guidelines) are intended to encourage high quality design and development while allowing for creativity and flexibility within the Downtown Sunnyvale Specific Plan area.
 As described in the Downtown Vision (Section 3.1) and the Goals and Policies (Chapter 4) of this Specific Plan, the Design Guidelines aim to promote excellence in the design of the public and private realm by:

-- ► Fostering a compact development pattern with new development that respects the existing urban grid system and reinforces the connectivity to existing Downtown destinations while also producing high-quality urban form and walkable Downtown blocks. - ► Enriching the architectural vocabulary of Downtown with attractive buildings that relate to the historic buildings on Murphy Avenue, where applicable, and capitalizes on the unique opportunity to integrate new development with the historic Downtown fabric. - ▶ Providing recommendations for high-quality outdoor gathering spaces and pedestrian-oriented amenities that are vibrant, safe, accessible, and contribute to fostering a strong sense of community.
+- Fostering a compact development pattern with new development that respects the existing urban street grid and reinforces connectivity to existing Downtown destinations while producing high-quality urban form and walkable blocks. - ▶ Enriching the architectural vocabulary of the Downtown with attractive new buildings that relate to the historic buildings on Murphy Avenue, where applicable, and the historic Downtown fabric. - Providing recommendations for high-quality outdoor gathering spaces and pedestrian-oriented amenities that are vibrant, safe, accessible, and foster a strong sense of community.